erainey/googleplusonejquery/README.md

 </script>

-More information about the plugin can be found at http://code.google.com/apis/+1button/
+More information about the Google +1 Button can be found at http://code.google.com/apis/+1button/